Opquast/Mephisto/README.md

 somewhere you can use it.

-To create a new view, open the file **lib/views.js** and add a property to the object named **exports.views**.
+To create a new view, open the file **lib/views.js** and add a property to the object named **exports.loaders**.
 You property name is the path of your new view and its content is an object containing the following optional callbacks:

 - **onInit()**: If you need to add some property to your object before